neilthomass/resume/README.md

 # Custom Resume Format

-This is my custom resume format built with LaTeX, designed for clean, professional presentation with ATS-friendly formatting.
-Also it looks cool.
+This is Neil Thomas' custom resume format built with LaTeX, designed for clean, professional presentation with ATS-friendly formatting.

 ## Features